Siemens-Healthineers/K2s/docs/op-manual/installing-k2s.md

 For the first installation, supply a user-provided Windows 11 Enterprise ISO with `--windows-iso-path`.
-K2s creates protected unattended bootstrap media, installs Windows into a temporary QCOW2 disk, enables key-based OpenSSH access, and caches the completed base image as `bin/WindowsWorker-Base.qcow2`.
+K2s creates protected unattended bootstrap media, installs Windows into a temporary QCOW2 disk, enables key-based OpenSSH access, and caches the completed base image as `/var/lib/libvirt/images/k2s/WindowsWorker-Base.qcow2`.
 Later installations create a disposable QCOW2 overlay from that cache.
 The base-image build requires `xorriso` and Internet access through the K2s host proxy so Windows can install its OpenSSH Server capability.
-For repeatable offline use, provide the cached `bin/WindowsWorker-Base.qcow2` in the K2s package.
+For repeatable offline use, preserve the cached image under `/var/lib/libvirt/images/k2s/` for later installations.

 The following options are intentionally unavailable on a native Linux host: